2ndLetter/kubernetes-ftw/notes/00-security-tls-certificate-creation.md

 - kubelet-client.crt | kubelet-client.key
 - Used by the kubelet to communcation with kube api server
 - Certificate name: "system:node:<node_name>"
+- Needs to be added to group SYSTEM:NODES

 ### Server Certificates: